 Sexual Misconduct Institute

 As there is no “one-size-fits-all” policy or procedure that works for all campuses, this institute goes beyond basic compliance towards increasing the capacity of practitioners to develop and improve their campus responses to sexual misconduct.
-Through a balanced combination of foundational learning and skill development from leading student conduct and Title IX practitioners, participants will go beyond a basic understanding of legal requirements to explore student-centered practices, rape myths and how to utilize trauma informed approaches, investigations informed by cultural competence, and multiple resolution options.
-The institute will be a sexual misconduct investigations and adjudication skills-based education program.
+Through a balanced combination of foundational learning and skill development from leading student conduct and sexual misconduct practitioners, participants will go beyond a basic understanding of legal requirements to explore student-centered practices, rape myths, and how to utilize trauma-informed approaches, investigations informed by cultural competence, and multiple resolution options.

-Throughout the four days, the curriculum shifts from theoretical and legislative requirements towards practicing of real skills such as how to determine what questions to ask, how to write reports, and how to evaluate information.
-This institute is ideal for student conduct administrators, Title IX coordinators, investigators, and campus partners who want to learn more about the intersection of student conduct and sexual misconduct.
+Throughout the Institute, the curriculum shifts from theoretical and legislative requirements towards practicing of real skills such as how to determine what questions to ask, how to write reports, and how to evaluate information.
+The ASCA Sexual Misconduct Institute is ideal for student conduct administrators, Title IX coordinators, investigators, and campus partners who want to learn more about the intersection of student conduct and sexual misconduct.